Abortion ruling prompts variety of reactions from states

 Background: The right to abortion is protected in Maryland law.
 The state approved legislation in 1991 to protect abortion rights if the Supreme Court should ever restrict access.
 Voters approved the right in 1992 with 62% of the vote.
 Maryland law prohibits restrictions on abortion prior to viability.
 Maryland does not have a gestational limit.
 After viability, clinicians make the determination, based on clinical standard of care.

-What’s next: Maryland’s new law that will enable nurse practitioners, nurse midwives and physician assistants to provide abortions with training is set to take effect July 1.
+What’s next: Maryland’s new law to enable nurse practitioners, nurse midwives and physician assistants to provide abortions with training took effect July 1.
 However, $3.5 million in state funding to provide training isn’t mandated until fiscal year 2024.
 Hogan, who is term limited, has indicated he will not approve the money sooner.
 Some nurse practitioners, nurse midwives and physician assistants already have received training on medication abortion and will be able to provide those services starting next month.

 ———